-New this year: Dan Schantz Monthly Madness Cards — a great gift or stocking stuffer — will also be available for sale.
-Pay just $20 (of which the Friends get half) and get $75 in value all year long when you pick up a free special item each month (i.e., large bouquet in Jan., six red roses in Feb., etc.).
-Monthly Madness cards are also available at the library circulation desk anytime.
+The perfect gift for yourself or a loved one: Dan Schantz Monthly Madness Cards are available at the library’s front desk for just $20 — of which the Friends get half.
+Get $75 in value throughout the year when you pick up a free special item each month (i.e., large bouquet in Jan., six red roses in Feb., etc.) at Dan Schantz Greenhouse (2031 29th St. SW).

 Shop Local & Support Your Local Library: Visit Dan Schantz Greenhouse for all of your gardening and floral needs.
 Show our barcode via paper or app & the library gets $2 for each $10 purchased.
 Get your barcode here, at the front desk, or download the Dan Schantz app on your device.

 If you’d like to get involved in supporting the library and joining a fun and worthwhile group, consider becoming a Friend.
 Membership is open to everyone, and you don’t need to live in an area served by the Emmaus Public Library or be a member of the library to join.
 There are various levels of membership (you may join for as little as $10), and all donations may be treated as charitable contributions for Federal Income Tax purposes.

 $250-$499 – Critic

 Members receive invitations to special events, enjoy a preview night before the spring book sale, and receive the newsletter Friend to Friend.
 If you would like to join the Friends, call the library at 610.965.9284 or stop in and pick up a brochure containing a membership application.
 Here’s just a sampling of what your contribution will make possible: